Ericsson/ove-tutorial/README.md

 When making this tutorial we used an Ubuntu 18.04 [LXC container](https://us.images.linuxcontainers.org), hence the "/root/" path.

-As seen above the '**buildme**' command will check for any any missing packages (specified by the 'needs:' in the 'projs' file), then iterate through any bootstrap/configure/build/install step for each project (as defined in 'ove-tutorial/projects/') in the correct build order.
+As seen above the '**buildme**' command will check for any missing packages (specified by the 'needs:' in the 'projs' file), then iterate through any present bootstrap/configure/build/install steps for each project (as defined in 'ove-tutorial/projects/') in the correct build order.
 Please note, "missing packages" in this context refers to packages needed to build ove-tutorial and have nothing to do with packages needed for OVE itself.

 If you are on Ubuntu/Debian, you could try to build everything without 'dry-run':